popmechanic/diane/diane/commands/consult.md

 The `/consult` command activates Diane, your vault analyst and creative consultant.
 Diane will:

-- **Scan your notes** across permanent, project, literature, and fleeting categories
+- **Scan your notes** across clippings, fleeting, ideas, literature, permanent, and project categories
 - **Identify patterns** in your thinking and recurring themes
 - **Suggest unexpected connections** between disparate ideas
 - **Notice gaps** where concepts are mentioned but underdeveloped